 Being an island nation bordering the ring of fire, Japan is a country where different natural disasters take place.
 Among the common natural disasters are earthquakes, tsunamis, typhoons, flooding, landslides, and volcanic eruptions.
 Let us cover the basics and what to do under these circumstances.

-Seismic activity is among the most common causes of natural disasters in Japan.
-Earthquakes can happen fairly frequently ranging from small shakes to large deadly earthquakes.
+Earthquakes can happen fairly frequently in Japan, ranging from small shakes to large deadly earthquakes.
 Japan measures earthquakes with both Shindo Scale and the Richter scale to express the strength of the earthquake.
 Each step of the Shindo Scale specifically tells you how it will physically feel to a person experiencing the earthquake.

 Shindo 1 - Hardly noticeable